Nemesis (1992 film)

 Nemesis is a 1992 American cyberpunk action film directed by Albert Pyun and starring Olivier Gruner, Tim Thomerson, Cary-Hiroyuki Tagawa, Yuji Okumoto, Marjorie Monaghan, Brion James and Deborah Shelton.
 Set in a near future world populated by androids, the film centers on Alex Rain (Gruner), a cybernetically-enhanced, ex-counterterrorism operative charged by his former employers with assassinating his former lover, the leader of an underground militant group.
 This is the first installment in the Nemesis film series, and was followed by four direct sequels and a spinoff film.
-After premiering in Japan, it was released in the United States by Imperial Entertainment in January 1993.
+After premiering in Japan, it was released in the United States by Imperial Entertainment in January 29, 1993.

 Plot

-In the year 2027, illegal androids (called cyborgs in the film) have become commonplace, and many criminals enhance themselves with cybernetic components, making them "more than human".
+In the year 2027, illegal androids have become commonplace, and many criminals enhance themselves with cybernetic components, making them "more than human".
 Alex Rain is a disillusioned assassin/bounty hunter for the LAPD.
 During a routine mission, he is attacked by a militant group known as The Red Army Hammerheads.
 Nearly killed by the surviving leader, Rosaria, Alex resists her assertion that he is a mindless robot: "Eighty-six point five percent [of him] is still human."

 After months of cybernetic reconstruction and recovery, Alex tracks Rosaria to Baja and kills her.
 Soon after this, his handlers show up—his former lover Jared, who is an android, and another android, Sam.
 Alex decides he has had enough and leaves the LAPD, becoming a freelance hustler and triggerman.
 However, his LAPD bosses are just letting him run free for a while.
 His old boss Commissioner Farnsworth has him kidnapped and brought in for one final assignment.
 According to Farnsworth, Jared has stolen vital security information regarding an upcoming summit between Japan and the United States, and must be stopped before she leaks the plans to the Hammerheads.
 Alex is told by Farnsworth that a bomb was implanted in his heart during his latest repairs.
 He is given three days to find Jared before she meets with the leader of the Hammerheads, Angie-Liv; otherwise, the bomb will detonate and kill him.
 After flying to the town of Shang-Loo on Java, he is turned loose as bait for Jared.

 In reality, the Hammerheads are not only battling against government control of people's lives, but for humanity's future.
 A newly-designed android is infiltrating the higher echelons of human society, copying the minds of powerful leaders into synthetic bodies, Farnsworth among them - who has been replaced by Sam who was redesigned to look like him.
 Jared threatens their plans, and so Alex's real mission is to smoke her out for the synthetics to destroy.
 Burnt-out, Alex halfheartedly begins his search, checking into a local hotel.
 He is soon intercepted by Julian, a cyborg representing Jared.
 She tells him he is being followed by an LAPD strike team led by "Farnsworth", waiting for the opportunity to hit the Hammerheads and Jared.